garrandall/popular-music-data/tracks/where-are-we-runnin---lenny-kravitz.md

 Yeah yeah

 Where are we running
 We need some time to clear our heads
 Where are we runnin'
 Keep on working 'til we're dead
 Where are we runnin'
 Oo wee oo wee oo
 Where are we runnin' now
-Yeah yeah, waouh !
+Yeah yeah, waouh!
 Where are we runnin'...